Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 ---

 # Plot: 5/9.
 I would give a higher score if Blish could render it in the form of mystery where mannikins fought together for their discovery of their origin story with more thrillers and suspenses in a quicker tempo and lesser words.
 Pilot thought their air accident and imminent death would be God's vengeance upon their hubristic mission of propagating adapted human across planets.
 Doctor declared that an adapted kind of life forms carrying their own genes and resembling them a lot in intelligence and characteristics would be invented here without any of their instructions or supports.
-So Doctor canvased crews for the best initial settings for the colonists as follows:
+So Doctor canvased crews for the best initial settings to the colonists as follows:

 + freshwater creatures
 + webbed extremities with thorns